NVIDIA/gdrcopy/README.md

 ## Requirements

-GPUDirect RDMA requires an NVIDIA Tesla and Quadro class GPUs based on Kepler, Pascal, Volta, or Turing, see [GPUDirect RDMA](http://developer.nvidia.com/gpudirect).
+GPUDirect RDMA requires NVIDIA Tesla or Quadro class GPUs based on Kepler, Pascal, Volta, or Turing, see [GPUDirect RDMA](http://developer.nvidia.com/gpudirect).
 For more technical informations, please refer to the official GPUDirect RDMA [design